๐ฌ Where Was Star Wars: Return of the Jedi Filmed? Complete California Location Guide

 Consider booking accommodations in advance, especially during tourist season.

-Guided tours are available that cover Redwood National and State Parks, California, Joshua Tree National Park, California, San Diego, California in one day.
+Guided tours are available that cover Buttercup Valley, Grizzly Creek Redwoods State Park, Mesquite Flat Sand Dunes in one day.

 Filming Locations

-Discover all 6 locations where Where Was Star Wars: Return of the Jedi Filmed? was filmed
+Discover all 5 locations where ๐ฌ Where Was Star Wars: Return of the Jedi Filmed?
+Complete California Location Guide was filmed

 Interactive Location Map